 After this webinar series, you will be able to:

 - Determine if Part 2 applies to your health center, certain service delivery sites, and/or specific teams or providers

 - Identify the heightened consent and patient notice requirements under Part 2

-- Describe when and to whom health centers may disclose substance use disorder records
+- Describe when and to whom your health center may disclose Part 2-protected records without patient consent

 Certificates of Attendance: We verify attendance upon completion of a webinar (live or recorded version) and will only issue certificates in the name of the account holder enrolled in the course.
 If you need to document attendance for someone other than the account holder, we provide blank Certificates of Attendance for a supervisor to sign and certify that a different individual viewed the course.

 Group Attendance: Due to the online nature of webinars, we cannot verify participation by more than one person.
 For groups, we provide an attendance record form and blank Certificates of Attendance to record attendance at a group viewing session and document each individual's participation.
 We recommend that a supervisor or colleague sign the certificate to certify attendance.

 Read more about maintaining an attendance record in our FAQs.

 As Partner and Compliance Counsel with the firm’s health law practice group, Dianne advises health centers on implementing effective compliance programs and on addressing top compliance risk areas.
 Dianne counsels health centers and other organizations on developing compliance programs that include the OIG’s seven elements, respond to identified compliance risk areas, and reflect the organization’s culture.
 Dianne also advises health centers and other organizations on patient privacy and confidentiality, including the HIPAA Privacy Rule and 42 CFR Part 2.
 She has experience responding to privacy and security incidents, including determining whether there has been a breach, notifying patients and the government, and creating corrective action plans.
 [Full Bio]